Sorry, Jesus, but ancient Greek myths were the true inspiration behind the Old and New Testament Bible stories.

-The son of God obviously had to show superior wine making ability to outclass a Greek God but this is over the top.
+The son of God had to show superior winemaking ability to outclass a Greek God, but this is over the top.

 6. Hercules versus Samson

-Here we have Hercules slaying the Nemean lion as one of his twelve famous labours.
+Below we have Hercules slaying the Nemean lion as one of his twelve famous labors.

 The problem is that many believe this golden fountain figure found in the Peterhof Palace in Saint Petersburg to be Samson from the Bible.

-It’s not but that’s the problem you get when you have two similar stories because it gets very confusing!
+That’s not the case, but that’s the problem you have when you have two similar stories because it gets very confusing!

-The figure below is supposed to represent Samson from the Bible and he’s pretty much doing the exact same thing with a lion.
+The figure below is supposed to represent Samson from the Bible.
+You can see he’s doing the same thing with the lion’s jaw.

-It’s proof in my opinion that Samson is a copycat story which tries to conceal the memory of Greek mythology.
+I believe this is proof enough that Samson is a copycat story that tries to conceal the memory of Greek mythology.

-The sad part in regard to the Samson story is another case where they turn a woman into a betrayer as they often like to do in the Bible.
+The saddest part about the Samson story is that it’s another case where they turn the woman into a betrayer, as they often enjoy doing in the Bible.

-Delilah couldn’t help herself when she cut off some of Samson’s hair.
-She knew this was his one weakness after he told her, but she did it anyway causing him to lose all of his strength.
-The Bible doesn’t like birds for some reason.
-Beware the ladies!
+Delilah couldn’t resist cutting off some of Samson’s hair.
+She knew this was his one weakness after he revealed the secret of his strength to her, but she still cut it anyway.

 7. Orpheus versus Sodom and Gomorrah